tidepool-org/data-model/device-data/types/cgmSettings/dexcom.md

 <!-- start editable commentary on outOfRangeAlerts -->

-The `outOfRangeAlerts` object on a `cgmSettings` event encodes the user's settings for receiving alerts from the receiver if the connection between the transmitter and the receiver <!-- Edit by Eden --> becomes disrupted (typically due to the transmitter being physically out of range of the receiver).
+The `outOfRangeAlerts` object on a `cgmSettings` event encodes the user's settings for receiving alerts from the receiver if the connection between the transmitter and the receiver becomes disrupted (typically due to the transmitter being physically out of range of the receiver).
 We have erroneously labeled the time value on this object `snooze`: this value is **not** like the `snooze` on `highAlerts` and `lowAlerts`. <!-- Suggestion by Eden: Take a look at the following sentence -->More specifically, the time value in an `outOfRangeAlerts` object is *not* a setting for time between alerts but rather a setting for elapsed time before the *initial* alert—that is, the amount of time, as counted by the receiver, that the receiver's data connection with the transmitter has been broken.
 We plan to rename the field for this value to `threshold` in an upcoming `_schemaVersion`.

 <!-- end editable commentary on outOfRangeAlerts -->